-James J. Heckman is the Henry Schultz Distinguished Service Professor of Economics at The University of Chicago, a Nobel Memorial Prize winner in Economics, and an expert in the economics of human development.
-His groundbreaking work with a consortium of economists, developmental psychologists, sociologists, statisticians and neuroscientists has proven that the quality of early childhood development heavily influences health, economic and social outcomes for individuals and society at large.
-Heckman has proven that there are great economic gains to be had by investing in the early childhood development.
+James J. Heckman is the Henry Schultz Distinguished Service Professor of Economics at the University of Chicago, a Nobel Memorial Prize winner in economics and an expert in the economics of human development.
+Through the university’s Center for the Economics of Human Development, he has conducted groundbreaking work with a consortium of economists, developmental psychologists, sociologists, statisticians and neuroscientists showing that quality early childhood development heavily influences health, economic and social outcomes for individuals and society at large.
+Heckman has shown that there are great economic gains to be had by investing in early childhood development.

-Heckman has published over 200 articles and several books.
-His most recent books include:
+Professor Heckman has published over 300 articles and several books.
+His most recent books include the following:

 |Giving Kids a Fair Chance: A Strategy that Works|

 |Inequality in America: What Role for Human Capital Policy?|

 |Law and Employment: Lessons from Latin America and the Caribbean|